nonitg/leafs-suck/README.md

 - **Family gatherings** - Bring data to your hockey arguments
 - **Any time** - The suffering never stops!

-## 🛠️ Customization

-Want to modify it?
-The code is clean and well-commented:
-- Change the messages in the `TROLL_MESSAGES` array
-- Modify the styling in `style.css`
-- Add new statistics or facts
-- Adjust the animations and effects

 ## ⚠️ Disclaimer

 No actual Leafs fans were harmed in the making of this website... they were already broken.
 Use responsibly and remember: it's all in good fun!

-*Made with 💔 for your Leafs-loving friend*

 ---